USER-TOURNE/TOURNE-TABLE/README.md

 1. **System-wide, not process-isolated** - HWiNFO measures the whole machine, and the two runs were ~3 minutes apart.
 The CPU/power/thermal deltas are far too large to be explained this way, but these aren't clean attributions to the mod alone. *(This applies to the HWiNFO numbers only - the WPA traces cover exactly where sensor testing falls short.)*
 2. **Small sample size** - ~37 samples per run.
 Fine for headline effects, not enough to resolve anything under a few percent.
 3. **Single run each** - no repeats, so run-to-run variance is unknown.
-4. **I handicapped myself on conditions.** Salyts' build was tested on a fully idle system.
+4. **I handicapped myself on conditions.** The baseline was tested on a fully idle system.
 Mine was tested while screen recording, opening and closing windows, and actively working in applications - which meant Windows 11 did Windows 11 things and spiked clocks via its newer app-launch optimizations.

 ---